s0hv/serebii-copy-pokemon-info/README.md

 # Copy Pokémon info
 A userscript to make copying info from serebii.net to https://calc.pokemonshowdown.com/index.html easier.
 It does it by adding a simple copy button (📋) below each Pokémon which when clicked copies it's information in a suitable format to your clipboard.
-Only works for BDSP battle tower at the moment due to me using more strict url matching.
+Only works for BDSP battle tower at the moment.

 # Installation